-In addition to building micromobility infrastructure, encouraging physical activity on the areas many waterways may be able to have an impact on health outcomes.
-In 2015, BCDCOG partnered with the College of Charleston, National Park Service, and the SC Sea Grant Consortium to map regional "blue trails", or recreational routes for canoeing, kayaking, and stand-up paddleboarding.
+In addition to building micromobility infrastructure, encouraging physical activity on the area's many waterways may be able to have an impact on health outcomes.
+In 2015, BCDCOG partnered with the College of Charleston, National Park Service, and the SC Sea Grant Consortium to map regional "blue trails", or recreational routes for canoeing, kayaking, and stand-up paddleboarding (see Map 2-16).
 These routes included the Ashley River Blue Trail, Berkeley Blueways, Edisto River Canoe & Kayak Trail, and the Southeast Coast Saltwater Paddling Trail (see the SC Department of Parks, Recreation, & Tourism's South Carolina Trails website for more routes).

-Providing more opportunities for recreation and physical activities is generally voiced as a highpriority for residents during a comprehensive plan process.
+Providing more opportunities for recreation and physical activities is generally voiced as a high-priority for residents during a comprehensive plan process.
 The strategies below can inform how jurisdictions' comprehensive plans can address the need for more physical activity within the land use and transportation elements: